sakayat/sakayat/README.md

 Developer from Bangladesh
 -------------------------

-I am a Python Developer specializing in building web applications with Django and Django REST Framework.
-I also work with front-end technologies like React.js and Next.js, as well as server-side rendering using Node.js.
-I am passionate about optimizing performance and enhancing user experience.
+I am a Next.js developer with expertise in building high-performance, scalable web applications.
+I specialize in using Next.js for server-side rendering and optimizing load times for a seamless user experience.
+In addition, I work with Node.js and Express.js to build robust back-end solutions, ensuring smooth integration between the front-end and back-end.
+My focus is always on performance optimization and delivering efficient, dynamic websites.

 ### Skills
 <p align="left">